samapraku/lhc_gcm_extension/README.md

 3. Login/Password for app is same as the web logins
 4. Server url is the address to your livehelperchat installation. eg. http://livehelperchat.yourdomain.com or https://yourdomain.com/livehelperchat

+**5. After Login, Open the menu drawer, select Server Info and Tap 'Sync Server'.**

+THE STEPS BELOW ARE NO LONGER NECESSARY SINCE app version 1.2.0

-ENABLE PUSH IN THE APP
+~~ENABLE PUSH IN THE APP~~

-5. After enabling the extension on your server from step 2 above, Go to the app menu -> Push Notifications
+~~5.
+After enabling the extension on your server from step 2 above, Go to the app menu -> Push Notifications
 6. Tap the 'Save FCM KEY TO YOUR SERVER' to register your device on your server.
 7. If the registration is successful on your server, you will receive a notification in the notification bar of your phone telling you 'Device Successfully Registered'.
-8. You will receive new push notifications for new chat request, new messages and unread messages.
+8. You will receive new push notifications for new chat request, new messages and unread messages.~~